jetatar/jetatar.github.io/ElasticCloud.md

 ### Create and Configure slurm.conf

-On the master slurm node, create a slurm.conf file, as the one here.
+On the master slurm node, create a slurm.conf file, as the one [https://github.com/jetatar/Docs/blob/master/slurm.conf](here).